NickSwainston/docker_training_2024/_episodes/03_containers.md

 To build the above container we run the following:
 ~~~
-$ docker build -t robbie:new .
+$ docker build -t psrdb:new .
 ...
 ~~~
 {: .language-bash}

-Where we used `robbie` as the container name and `new` as the tag.
+Where we used `psrdb` as the container name and `new` as the tag.
 Typically people use either a version number (eg, v1.0) or `latest` as the tag, but any string will be accepted.

 If you have docker installed on your computer you can run the following exercise there.